South America, the unique wine tour to Argentina & Chile!

 After a few days in the vineyards and wine cellars of Mendoza we will leave the region and have a very memorable day.
 We will take the bus across the Andes, to Chile on the other side.
 Yes, it is a long bus trip (but comfortable) but well worth it!
 It is spectacular with the zigzagging roads and mountain tops.
 A very special experience.

 The Chilean wine regions await us on the other side of the Andes.
 We start the exploration in Maipo that is close to the capital Santiago de Chile.
-Then we continue to Maule and the beautiful Colchagua Valley.
+Then we continue to the beautiful Colchagua Valley.
 We will finish with the much more recent, but exciting wine district Casablanca that is very close to the coast.

 After a visit to Valparaiso and Santiago it is time to return home.